 One app should handle the full service.
 That means finding a vehicle, booking it, renting it, and paying for it.
 Noone likes switching between multiple apps.
 When you integrate services from more than one provider, you should still have only one payment system so that a user saves a credit card once, and that's it.
 This approach requires deep integrations, which can become a sticking point from a business and Ops perspective.
 Many potential partners and providers aren't prepared for such a deep integration – either from a technical point of view or simply because they aren't willing to go for it.
 Also, when you resell someone's service, you should think about who will be responsible if something happens and provide support.

-: Let the user buy an online ticket for PT in the app.
+Our tip: Let the user buy an online ticket for PT in the app.
 We learned that this feature might be the key to success.
-7. Make decisions based on data

 Users don't want to have more than 2 transfers on their trip.
-Think about that when making the perfect routing.10.
-Deal with sub-urban areas
+Think about that when making the perfect routing.

 Suburban areas provide immense potential for mobility services.
 Everyone talks about how shared mobility will transform our first or last mile, and we agree!
 Most suburban areas have no metro, long waiting times for buses, and the stations are far from each other, creating the perfect playground for new services.
 Everyone wants to waste less time commuting.
 If a scooter can take you to the nearest subway in 3 minutes instead of 10 minutes, you would have to spend on the bus.
 That's a significant gain.